top of page

 IMG_5798.jpeg

 There are many family-type activities to do here.
 The main attraction for children is a large pool with gently flowing water that drives a large paddled waterwheel of a reconstructed flour mill.
 There is also a waterfall in which kids can get wet.
 There are plenty of shaded picnic benches.
 There is fishing and kayaking and a play area with slides and swings.
 Biking is permitted on all the paths - but there are no rentals so bring your own bikes.
 There are also night nature activities for families.
-For information about these, call 050 691-2481.
+For information about this call 050 691-2481.

-The blue trail is 1.8 Km, takes about 1½ hours, and provides views over the Jordan River and the ruins of watermills.
+The blue trail is 1.8 Km, takes about 1½ hours, and provides views over the Jordan River and watermill ruins.

-You can also walk over or take your car to the parking area for the Bethsaida Trail, which passes the ruins of Bethsaida.
+You can also walk over or take your car to the parking area for the Bethsaida Trail, which leads to the ruins of Bethsaida.
 The first part of this trail is circular, is directed towards Christian visitors, and takes about 25 minutes.
 You can also do the entire trail, which is about 2 Km and takes about 45 minutes.
 It is not circular and you will need to return along the same path to wherever your car or family is located.

 IMG_5778.jpeg